waldoapp/fastlane-plugin-waldo/README.md

     destination: 'generic/platform=iOS Simulator')
 ```

-You can then find your app (and associated symbols) relative to the derived
+You can then find your app relative to the derived data path:
-data path:

 ```ruby
 app_path = File.join(derived_data_path,